0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 Citations with no sentiment are considered as OBJECTIVES.

-:warning: Content is really important ==> 328% more negative sentences + 100% more positive sentences
+:warning: Context is really important ==> 328% more negative sentences + 100% more positive sentences

 ***Classification*** = **SVM with features : "1-3 grams + Dependency features + Window Based Negation"**